What it can actually do

 Voice that fits the floor

 On a trade-show floor, on a stockroom shelf, in a back office where typing isn’t the fastest input, the assistant accepts voice.
-Speech is transcribed by your device or your browser’s native speech recognition, then sent through as text.
+Speech is transcribed by your device or your browser’s native Web Speech API, then sent through as text.
 We don’t record continuous audio.
 The transcript becomes part of the conversation, the assistant proposes its action, and you confirm by tapping or by saying yes.

 Designed for the way buyers actually think